California Preservation Awards Sponsorship

 This project is an exemplary collaboration between a for-profit business and a long-established Los Angeles-based nonprofit to uphold community interests and local history.
 American Cinematheque brings a diverse range of films and hosts discussions with filmmakers to its theater locations in Los Angeles County.
 The accessibility of the arts is key, especially in the place that invented the red-carpet premiere.
 This project serves as an inspiring model for public-private projects that help to save the historic use of landmarks as well as the iconic structures themselves.

-When Netflix brought its consulting team on board in 2019, the priority of “history” was explicit in order to continue this legacy; the architecture and the role in Hollywood and cinema history must be maintained.
+When Netflix brought its consulting team on board in 2019, the priority of “history” was explicit in order to continue this legacy; the architecture and the role in Hollywood and cinema history must be maintained.
 Netflix recognized the importance of heritage to the community and its role and reputation in the world of motion picture art and entertainment.
 While The 1990s renovation demonstrated a commitment to cultural heritage with a project that was previously awarded by the Los Angeles Conservancy, the California Preservation Foundation, and the National Trust for Historic Preservation, this 21st century rehabilitation was an exceptional execution returning lost historic fabric.
 When walking into the main theater after the 1998 renovation, it was functional yet unrecognizable.
 Walking into the main theater today transports the audience back to its period of significance while also providing a thoroughly modern cinema experience.

 About CPF and the Awards

-The California Preservation Foundation (CPF), a 501c3 nonprofit, was incorporated in 1978.
+Founded in 1978, the California Preservation Foundation (CPF) is California’s statewide nonprofit organization dedicated to the protection of historic places and cultural heritage.
+Through education, advocacy, and community-centered programs, CPF supports the people, projects, and policies that keep California’s historic resources vital and valued.
 We now support a national network of more than 36,000 members and supporters.
 Click here to learn how you can become a member.